Levi's Stadium: College football

 Levi's Stadium has hosted numerous college football games.
 The first college game played there was an October 2014 regular season game between the Oregon Ducks and the California Golden Bears, in which Oregon won.
 The stadium was the home of the Redbox Bowl (formerly the Foster Farms Bowl) and it served as the host for the Pac-12 Championship Game from 2014 through 2019.
 In January 2019, Levi's Stadium hosted the 2019 College Football Playoff National Championship, marking the first time the College Football Playoff title game was played there.

 2031 and 2033 Rugby World Cups

 The San Francisco Bay Area is amongst the candidates being considered for hosting matches during the 2031 Rugby World Cup and 2033 Women's Rugby World Cup.

 Mass vaccination site

-A mass COVID-19 vaccination site opened Tuesday February 9, 2021, at Levi's Stadium, with California Governor Gavin Newsom, representatives of the San Francisco 49ers, and Santa Clara County officials on hand to make it official.
-Five hundred people received their first dose of a COVID-19 vaccine.
-The hope is that eventually, 15,000 vaccines will be administered daily.
+A mass COVID-19 vaccination site opened Tuesday February 9, 2021, at Levi's Stadium, with California Governor Gavin Newsom, representatives of the San Francisco 49ers, and Santa Clara County officials on hand.